githedgehog/docs/docs/user-guide/external.md

 terminate l2vpn connections and distinguish VPC L3 routable traffic towards Edge device as well as to land VPC servers.
 Border Leafs (or Borders) can connect to several Edge devices.

+!!! note
->External Peering is only available on the switch devices that are capable for sub-interfaces.
+    External Peering is only available on the switch devices that are capable for sub-interfaces.

 ### Connect Border Leaf to Edge device